camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 At the same time, we acknowledge there might be use cases where our users might favour to keep the legacy behaviour despite our recommendation.
 If that is the case, you can always turn off the feature by setting the feature flag `enforceHistoryTimeToLive` to `false`.
 For more information, checkout the new parameter description under <a href="{{< ref "/reference/deployment-descriptors/tags/process-engine#configuration-properties" >}}">Configuration Properties</a>.

+# Changes on persistence connection exception logging

+All persistence connection exceptions will be logged with logging level ERROR instead of WARN from now on.
+You can read more about SQL connection exceptions & SQL classes [here](https://en.wikipedia.org/wiki/SQLSTATE).